 The Most Dangerous Parts of Mexico, According to the U.S. State Department

-Mexican states where the U.S. government currently recommends that tourists "reconsider travel" due to crime rates are Baja California (where Tijuana and Ensenada are), Chiapas, Chihuahua, Guanajuato (where San Miguel de Allende and Guanajuato City are), Jalisco (where Puerto Vallarta and the Riviera Nayarit are), Morelos, and Sonora
+Mexican states where the U.S. government currently recommends that tourists "reconsider travel" (Level 3) due to the threat of violence are Baja California (where Tijuana and Ensenada are), Chiapas, Chihuahua, Coahuila, Guanajuato (where San Miguel de Allende and Guanajuato City are), Jalisco (where Puerto Vallarta and the Riviera Nayarit are), Morelos, and Sonora.

-Six states—Colima, Guerrero (where Acapulco is), Michoacan, Sinaloa, Tamaulipas, and Zacatecas—have been given a flat "do not travel" warning because of the risks of crime and kidnapping, according to the State Department.
+Six states—Colima, Guerrero (where Acapulco is), Michoacan, Sinaloa, Tamaulipas, and Zacatecas—have been given a flat "do not travel" warning (Level 4) due to crime and terrorism, according to the State Department.

 Safety Tips for Traveling to Mexico